cliftonlabs/cl-mina/README.md

 # How to use

 1. Add to Gemfile: `gem "cl-mina"`
-2. Generate deploy configuration: `rails g cl-mina:install`
+2. Generate deploy configuration: `rails g cl_mina:install`
 3. ???
 4. Profit